What's going up in the Quad-Cities? Here's a peek at a few things coming soon

 A second Kick Serve Coffee location is under construction at the corner of 37th Street and Avenue of the Cities in Moline.
 The owners, Jackie and Tom Slininger, of Moline, opened their first tennis-themed coffee and energy drink shop in May of 2020.

-Tom Slininger said he and his wife purchased the land in December, and hope to open the new, larger location by the end of June.
+Tom Slininger said he and his wife purchased the land in December and hoped to open the new, larger location by the end of June.

-The Sliningers met playing tennis at the Quad City Tennis club, and the two's love of tennis and coffee inspired the idea for the business and its menu, which features drinks like the Ace, Slice, Twist Serve, and Keys (named after Rock Island pro tennis player Madison Keys).
+The Sliningers met playing tennis at the Quad City Tennis club, and their love of tennis and coffee inspired the idea for the business and its menu, which features drinks like the Ace, Slice, Twist Serve and Keys (named after Rock Island pro tennis player Madison Keys).

 5. Mi Frass Organics

 April marked one year since a Moline couple started selling CBD products online.
-Then, in January, Keillyn and Keenan Rogers opened a physical storefront in Moline, 2117 16th St., to sell their homemade CBD products.
+In January, Keillyn and Keenan Rogers opened a physical storefront in Moline to sell their homemade CBD products.

-CBD is derived from the hemp plant, a cousin to marijuana without as much THC, the psychoactive ingredient that makes marijuana users "high".
-Products made with CBD are promoted as organic treatments to health conditions such as skin irritations, anxiety, and pain.
+CBD is derived from the hemp plant, a cousin to marijuana without as much THC, the psychoactive ingredient that makes marijuana users "high."
+Products made with CBD are promoted as organic treatments to skin conditions and anxiety.

-The couple infuses bath bombs, chap sticks, snacks, soaps, lotions, and even slushies on tap at the location with CBD.
-They make and package CBD-infused cereal, chips, and candies, too, Keillyn Rogers said.
+The couple infuses bath bombs, chap sticks, snacks, soaps, lotions and even slushies with CBD.
+They make and package CBD-infused cereal, chips and candies, too, Keillyn Rogers said.

 "We wanted to specialize in CBD.
 So every product here besides our clothes with our name on it or the masks, everything else is CBD infused," Keenan Rogers added.